How the Site Is Moderated

-We edit and remove material that is in violation of one of our eleven rules -- almost always for unofficial news violations -- move posts and threads to appropriate forums, remove duplicate posts, merge threads on the same topic, and split threads when necessary.
+We edit and remove material that is in violation of one of our eleven rules -- almost always for unofficial news or agenda violations -- move posts and threads to appropriate forums, remove duplicate posts, merge threads on the same topic, and split threads when necessary.
 We clean up obvious formatting and readability issues if we see them.
 We've also started to remove or edit down a lot of extensive quotes, now that so many people read on tablets and phones, since it takes so long to scroll.
 We may note in the post if we've edited it (and for what reason), but mostly, we won't.

 There are rare times when, at our discretion, we leave a questionable and/or distasteful post on the board to make a public example of it.
 Aside from that, we have a "three strikes and you're out" policy on violations.
 Please remember that anyone with Internet access can read the board, but posting is a privilege, and we have a right to define our little corner of cyberspace.

-If your post "disappeared," be sure you're logged in, click the little down triangle/arrow to the right of your name, and then click the Find member's posts link from the Profile Page that opens.
-(If you have a lot of posts, this could take a few seconds to load.)
+If your post "disappeared," be sure you're logged in, click the little down triangle/arrow to the right of your name, and then click the "My Content" link from the Profile Page that opens.
 On the Search Results Page, you'll be able to see your post list.
 The forum in which it now appears is listed at the bottom of the post.
 If you click the thread title in the upper left of the post, you'll navigate to the post.
 If the post doesn't appear on the list, check your PM mailbox or email.
 If you still have a question, send a PM or email to a Moderator or Administrator.
 If you are a New Member, send an email to us using the "Contact Us" link at the top right of each page.

 If you just registered and your group is "Registration Completed" (in your profile), then anything you post must be approved manually by a Moderator until your membership is upgraded manually to "New Member."